openresty/lua-nginx-module/README.markdown

 The optional `send_status_req` argument takes a boolean that controls whether to send the OCSP status request in the SSL handshake request (which is for requesting OCSP stapling).

+An optional Lua table can be specified as the last argument to this method to specify various handshake options:

+* `client_cert` specify a client certificate chain cdata object that will be used while handshaking with remote server.
+These objects can be created using [ngx.ssl.parse\_pem\_cert](https://github.com/openresty/lua-resty-core/blob/master/lib/ngx/ssl.md#parse_pem_cert) function provided by lua-resty-core.
+Note that specifying the `client_cert` option requires corresponding `client_priv_key` be provided too.
+See below.
+* `client_priv_key` specify a private key corresponds to the `client_cert` option above.
+These objects can be created using [ngx.ssl.parse\_pem\_priv\_key](https://github.com/openresty/lua-resty-core/blob/master/lib/ngx/ssl.md#parse_pem_priv_key) function provided by lua-resty-core.

+The support for the options table argument was first introduced in the v0.10.16 release.

 For connections that have already done SSL/TLS handshake, this method returns immediately.